Preventing infections when visiting

 - Wet your hands and wrists, then apply soap.

-- Scrub your hands together for at least 20 seconds so that the soap gets bubbly.
+- Rub your hands together for at least 20 seconds so the soap gets bubbly.

 - Remove rings or scrub under them.

 - If your fingernails are dirty, use a scrub brush.

 - Rinse your hands clean with running water.